 Web Assembly is upsetting the JavaScript apple cart by providing the potential for different languages and development models in the browser.

 Web Assembly is a parallel technology to JavaScript and exists side-by-side with the JavaScript runtime in the Web Browser virtual machine (VM).
-Figure 1 shows how both JavaScript and Web Assembly are processed.
+It’s important to understand that Web Assembly runs in the same Browser sandbox that JavaScript uses and so has many of the same limitations.
+The security context is the same, and Web Assembly cannot access the underlying hardware or operating system outside of the Sandbox.
+Web Assembly is not a plug-in like Silverlight was for example.
+To illustrate Figure 1 shows how both JavaScript and Web Assembly are processed inside the Browser’s runtime.